freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice.md

     }
     "

-  - text: If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
+  - text: If you pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
     testString: "async getUserInput => {
       const url = getUserInput('url');
       const res = await fetch(url + '/api/shorturl/new/', {